 In the case of the Object Distribution Method, the Schedule Description document may include an object transmission schedule for objects associated with the MBS User Service Session.
 The UE may select which objects to receive based on the object transmission schedule information published in the Schedule Description document.

 **** Next Change ****

 A.1 XML-based representation

 A.1.1 MBS User Service Description schema

+The following schema shall have the filename "mbs_user_service_description.xml".